-The fact is, some restaurants are easier places to eat alone than others.
-When I discovered the bustling lunch counters at Pike Place Market, I realized they were the easiest place in the world to eat a meal alone, while intimate bistros in Florence, Italy proved to be quite a bit more challenging to my own initial discomfort at dining alone.
+Some restaurants are much easier places to eat alone than others.
+When I discovered the bustling lunch counters at Pike Place Market, I realized they were the easiest place in the world to eat a meal alone, while intimate bistros in Florence, Italy proved to be more challenging.

-I find busy casual-dining tourist restaurants to be the easiest to eat and enjoy a meal alone, while evening meals in intimately lit elegant restaurants are quite a bit more challenging.
+I find busy casual-dining tourist restaurants to be the easiest to eat and enjoy a meal alone.
+Evening meals in intimately lit elegant restaurants, on the other hand, are much more challenging.
 Restaurants attached to hotels are also good options for solo dining, since there’s likely to be a business traveler or two also dining alone and normalizing the experience.

-Best Restaurants for Eating Alone, Ranked in order of Comfort:
+Best Types of Restaurants for Eating Alone, Ranked in order of Comfort:

 - Lunch counters

-If being noticed is the trigger for your anxiety, consider enjoying meals at off-peak times of day: taking up space in a café in the middle afternoon often feels quite a bit different than going during peak hours.
+If being noticed is the trigger for your discomfort, consider enjoying meals at off-peak times of day.
+Taking up space in a café in the middle afternoon often feels quite a bit different than going during peak hours.
 Similarly, enjoying dinner a bit earlier than most other diners can be a great way to avoid feeling over-exposed as you learn to grow more confident dining alone.

-As a solo traveler, I am a huge fan of portable hobbies to enjoy on the road – in fact, I wrote a whole article about why having a travel hobby is great, especially for solo travelers.
+As a solo traveler, I am a huge fan of portable hobbies to enjoy on the road – in fact, I wrote a whole article about why having a travel hobby is great.
 Having something to keep your hands and mind busy is especially great for restaurants.
-If you have a hobby you can enjoy an engrossing and productive activity to enjoy while you wait instead of sitting awkwardly or just staring at your phone.
+A hobby can give you something to do other than sitting awkwardly or just staring at your phone.

-Thanks almost entirely to my habit of journaling, dining alone while solo traveling is actually one of my favorite parts of the day.
+Thanks to my travel journaling habits, dining alone while solo traveling is actually one of my favorite parts of the day.
 After a full day of exploring- and usually picking up a quick lunch somewhere along the way to go- dinner is where I get to rest and reflect.

 Curious about travel journaling?
 Read my article on how to start a travel journal.

-It’s okay to pick fast food or rush through a meal when you’re first getting used to eating alone as a solo traveler, but if you make it your standard practice, you may miss out on a lot of the best parts of dining alone, like the opportunity to eat mindfully and really notice the taste of your food.
+It’s okay to pick fast food or rush through a meal when you’re first getting used to eating alone as a solo traveler.
+However, if you make it your standard practice, you may miss out on a lot of the best parts of dining alone!
+Eating slowly offers a chance to eat mindfully and really notice the taste of your food.

 This mindful, distraction-free way of eating has been shown by researchers to increase our enjoyment of a meal.
-(On a related note, this method of eating also improves our ability to notice when we’re satiated and, generally, helps us eat less than when we’re eating while distracted. source).
+2 (On a related note, this method of eating also improves our ability to notice when we’re satiated and, generally, helps us eat less than when we’re eating while distracted.
+3 ).
 Eating this way can be one aspect of more mindful travel.